lisa-bird/project-3/README.md

 ## The Surface

-To maintain the Barbie theme, the site uses consistent colouring of pink.
-I have chosen a Google font that is similar to the Barbie officail font for headings and the nav bar.
+To maintain the Barbie theme, the site uses consistent colouring of pink shades.
+I have chosen a Google font that is similar to the Barbie official font for headings and the nav bar.
 For the text body a playful rounded font was chosen.

 Heading Font
 ![Heading Font](/flaskr/static/img/h-font.jpg)